 If you answered yes to any of the questions, it would be wiser to go to a kinesiologist.
 And this, especially if your health problems require the taking of drugs or the modification of certain movements in your everyday life.
 Why?
 Because he was trained to adapt exercises and physical activity modalities according to illness or injury.
 Not only that, but you might even look for a kinesiologist who has specific expertise in the Directory of the Federation of Kinesiologists of Quebec.

-If you are in excellent health, with no medical history or medical family history, in addition to having a good sports background: a private trainer or a certified coach could meet your needs.
+If you are in excellent health, with no medical history or medical family history, in addition to having a good athletic background: a private trainer or a certified coach could meet your needs.
 It's up to you to see, but above all to validate their level of expertise!

 Do not hesitate to contact the coaches that you consider to be good options.
 Phone or video conference discussions will quickly give you an idea of the person's level of professionalism and expertise.
 Even before you have an idea of how much their services will cost, do some research and make sure they get good press with their clients by reading reviews (eg on Google or Facebook).